dmarr1703/millo-3/IMAGE_UPLOAD_GUIDE.md

 ## 🔒 Security & Privacy

-- Images are stored locally in your browser
+- Images are stored securely on the server
-- No images are sent to external servers
-- Only you can see your uploaded images (unless you're admin)
+- Only authenticated sellers and admins can upload images
 - Images are tied to your user account
+- Admins can view all uploaded images
-- Logout doesn't delete images
+- Sellers can only view their own images
-- Clearing browser data will remove images
+- Images persist after logout for easy access
+- Server-side storage ensures images are backed up with database

 ## 🆘 Support